Rocky on VirtualBox®¶

 - Click "OK"

-We've set everything up so that we can start the installation.
-Note that there are no particular differences in the install of Rocky Linux on a VirtualBox® machine compared to stand-alone hardware.
+You have set everything up so that you can start the installation.
+Note that no particular differences exist in installing Rocky Linux on a VirtualBox® machine compared to stand-alone hardware.
 The installation steps are the same.

-Now that we have everything prepared for the install, you just need to click "Start" (green right-arrow icon) to start installing Rocky.
-Once you click past the language selection screen, your next screen is the "Installation Summary" screen.
+Now that you have everything prepared for the install, you need to click "Start" (green right-arrow icon) to start installing Rocky.
+Once you click past the language selection screen, your next screen is the "Installation Summary."
 You need to set any of these items that pertain to you, but the following are musts:

 - Time & Date